dagraham/etm-tk/etmTk/help/ATKEYS.md

 ## @g goto

-The path to a file or a URL to be opened using the system default application when the user presses *Control-G* in the GUI.
+The path to a file or a URL to be opened using the system default application when the user presses *G* in the GUI.
 E.g., here's a task to join the etm discussion group with the URL of the group as the link.
-In this case, pressing *Control-G* would open the URL in your default browser.
+In this case, pressing *G* would open the URL in your default browser.

     - join the etm discussion group @s +1/1
       @g http://groups.google.com/group/eventandtaskmanager/topics

 Tip.
 Have a pdf file with the agenda for a meeting?
 Stick an @g entry with the path to the file in the event you create for the meeting.
-Then whenever the meeting is selected, *Control-G* will bring up the agenda.
+Then whenever the meeting is selected, *G* will bring up the agenda.

 ## @j job